1.6 Sorting and Filtering

 Using the Filter Feature

 Sorting can provide interesting insights not readily apparent in a data table.
-There are times that it is more helpful to reduce the complexity of a data table by removing or filtering out some information.
+It is sometimes more helpful to reduce the complexity of a data table by removing or filtering out some information.
 The filtering feature in Excel allows you to display only specific information on a data table.
-For example, you may wish to only display the companies in "Ind B" from the data table on Figure 1.27.
+For example, you may wish to only display the companies in "Ind B" from the data table in Figure 1.27.
 Figure 1.29 demonstrates the process for filtering out all other data in the table, with detailed instructions following Figure 1.29.